JDunson98/node-api-challenge/README.md

 -   [ ] Mention two parts of Express that you learned about this week.

+Express is used to make creating an api a simple task by performing a lot of tasks under the hood, and it also has the power to route to other code within the api

 -   [ ] Describe Middleware?

+Middleware is an array of functions that get executed in the order that they are written in the code base.
+Essentially, middleware is written as: Do this code, if everything works, move on to the next function, if something goes wrong, then break the chain

 -   [ ] Describe a Resource?

+A resource is an object with a type, associated data, relationships to other resources, and then a set of methods that can operate on it

 -   [ ] What can the API return to help clients know if a request was successful?

+It can return statuses.
+Statuses, such as 200 or 404, let the user know whether or not the request was succesful.
+A status 200 means everything should have went through okay, whereas a status 404 means that the request was unsuccessful because nothing could be found.

 -   [ ] How can we partition our application into sub-applications?

+With express, you can route your application into other files to run when they are called, instead of everything being jumbled into one huge file

 ## Minimum Viable Product